 Color Perception Differences

-Studies have found that some individuals with ADHD experience difficulty distinguishing colors, especially within the blue-yellow spectrum.
-These subtle differences can affect visual learning when color coding is used, and may contribute to slower processing of visual cues.
-Awareness of these variations helps educators and caregivers create more accessible visual materials.
+Some people with ADHD may report difficulties distinguishing certain colors, particularly around the blue-yellow range.
+These subtle differences can affect visual learning when color coding is used.
+Therefore, awareness of these variations helps teachers create more accessible visual materials.

 Overlapping Signs and Misdiagnosis

-Because visual challenges and ADHD can produce similar outward behaviors — such as restlessness, avoidance, or difficulty concentrating — misdiagnosis sometimes occurs.
-A child exhibiting these behaviors may be perceived as inattentive when the root issue is an untreated vision problem.
-This overlap underscores the importance of comprehensive eye exams as part of an ADHD evaluation.
+Visual challenges and ADHD can produce similar outward behaviors.
+These include restlessness, avoidance, or trouble concentrating.
+For example, a child showing these behaviors may appear inattentive when the real issue is an untreated vision problem.
+This overlap highlights why thorough eye exams should be part of any ADHD evaluation.

 Supporting Eye and Brain Health in ADHD